 Although the resolution carries no legal weight, the entire Ocean County Republican committee was unanimous in their support for the resolution.
 These actions mimic the reefer madness we continue to see coming from old-fashioned thinking, similar to Jeff Sessions at the federal level.

 Anti-Cannabis Ocean County Republican Politicians

 There is an obvious lack of understanding with regard to cannabis, its uses, and the myths surrounding it.
-Alcohol is legal and regulated and causes afar more harm than legal cannabis can and will do.
-Cannabis is known to reduce opioid addiction and overdoes, will bring millions in revenue to the state, and should also include the release and expungement of thousands of criminal charges for non-violent marijuana offenses.
+Alcohol is legal and regulated and causes far more harm than legal cannabis can and will do.
+Cannabis is known to reduce opioid addiction and overdose.
+It will bring millions in revenue to the state.
+New Jersey cannabis legalization should also include the release and expungement of thousands of criminal charges for non-violent marijuana offenses.

 Governor Murphy has pledged to legalize marijuana for adult use in New Jersey and campaigned heavily on the promise.
 He won by a large landslide victory with marijuana legalization playing a critical role.

 Cannabis is expected to bring in over $300 million in revenue for the state in the first year.
 Two bills have already been reintroduced to the legislature since January 1 and another bill to legalize industrial hemp for our state’s farmers has also been introduced.

 Additionally, Governor Murphy signed an executive order expanding medical marijuana to cover a wider range of ailments for NJ patients.

 For eight years, medical marijuana has been difficult to access in New Jersey.
 Today, we’re turning the page.
 A fairer New Jersey means expanding access to medical marijuana for patients in need. pic.twitter.com/HtDqQDxShK

 — Governor Phil Murphy (@GovMurphy) January 23, 2018